infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-2/02_first_lines.md

 ## 🕹️ Understanding the Code

-Open `MyFirstBot.java` and look at these main parts:
+Open `MyFirstBot.java` and look at these two main parts:

 ### ✅ `run()` Method